-Join Tammy Coron for an in-depth discussion in this video Working with homes, part of Developing for HomeKit & iOS.
+Join Tammy Coron for an in-depth discussion in this video Working with homes, part of iOS HomeKit Quick Start.

 - [Voiceover] Working with Homes…is relatively straight-forward.…Getting a list of homes is as easy…as reading the Homes array from within the Home Manager.…Here we're creating the Home Manager,…and then adding its list of homes…to an array we can use later in a table view.…To add a home, call the addHomeWithName method…from the Home Manager, and pass in the name of the home.…Notice there's a completion handler.…You can use that to update your UI.…I should mention that Home Names must be unique.…Removing a home is just as easy.…

 Once again, we'll use a method…from the Home Manager to do this.…As you might have guessed, the name…of that method is removeHome.…Simply pass in the home object you wish to remove,…and poof, it's gone.…As with most methods in HomeKit,…there's a completion handler.…removeHome is not exception.…You can use this handler to either update the UI…or take some type of action after the home's been removed.…

 - Defining a home layout

 - Creating your first home

 - Building your first app with HomeKit integration